Insider View: Technology

 In the fourth instalment of Insider View, Andy Batten, Senior Sales Executive at The Meetings Show, outlines some of the biggest developments in meetings and events technology and takes a closer look at what we can expect from exhibitors at The Meetings Show in October.

 Meetings and events technology suppliers have always played a key part in the line-up of exhibitors at The Meetings Show, but this year they are in line for a starring role.
-This year’s show has embraced technology itself, as the event will take place over a comprehensive and interactive virtual platform.
+This year’s hybrid show has embraced technology itself with a comprehensive, interactive virtual element running alongside the live event at Olympia London.

 Since the Covid-19 pandemic arrived we have found ourselves relying on technology to help keep us connected in our professional and personal lives.
 Meetings that would have taken place face-to-face in a meeting room before March have since been conducted via our laptops and meetings platform like Zoom or Teams, and conferences have been replaced by webinars.
-But keeping us connected and providing an online platform to replace face-to-face events aren’t the only roles technology has in the meetings and events world, and as the industry awaits the return of live events, I believe it will play an even greater role.
+But keeping us connected and providing an online platform to replace face-to-face events aren’t the only roles technology has in the meetings and events world, and as the industry begins to open up and live events return, I believe it will play an even greater role.

 Event technology has grown and progressed massively over the last few years and developments are really coming into their own this year.
 Virtual and hybrid event technologies – allowing events to happen online and connect live attendees and virtual audiences – are huge growth areas and, in response to demand, many of the technology suppliers exhibiting at this year’s show have developed sophisticated solutions to meet their needs.
 Aside from virtual event developments, one of the biggest benefits of using technology for events – both live and virtual – is that it can help with the organisation and running of them.
 Data-capturing technologies are making it easier for event planners to collect, organise, and analyse data needed to put on events.
 New AI-powered solutions also free-up event planners from time-consuming tasks while improving the experience for their attendees.
 Using data, these systems can matchmake attendees for meetings, inform attendees of suitable planned activities and more.
 Many services can also support the safe delivery of live events, an area of importance for everyone through this pandemic.
 Registration technology can help eliminate queues and avoid unnecessary touchpoints while digital apps listing conference programmes and providing maps at trade shows, contains touchpoints to an individual’s smartphone, avoiding any crosscontamination.